 I hope you had a wonderful weekend.

 I had a great weekend with my family.
 Time spent with loved ones will always be a happy memory to be treasured.

-Today, I will talk about the importance of performing the swing with a neutral spine and pelvis so you have your back stacked up on the pelvis.
+Today, I will talk about the importance of performing the dumbbell swing with proper form.
+You want a neutral spine and pelvis so you have your back stacked up on the pelvis.
 I will discuss that more in detail below.

 I hope you will enjoy the article.

 CLICK HERE to watch the YouTube video.

-The big problem is a lot of people will lose that stacking, which takes away the effectiveness of the exercise and increases the risk of injury.
+The big problem with dumbbell swings is a lot of people will lose that stacking of the back and hips, which takes away from the effectiveness of the exercise and increases the risk of injury.

 I am going to get Orsy to demonstrate.